aspose-3d/Aspose.3D-Doc-md/java/developer-guide/creating-loading-and-saving-3d-scene/save-3d-scene-as-html/_index.md

 {{% /alert %}}
 # **Save 3D Scene as HTML**
-Aspose.3D for Java provides **HTMLSaveOptions** class to save a save 3D scene as HTML.
+Aspose.3D for Java provides **HtmlSaveOptions** class to save a save 3D scene as HTML.
 When you export the scene into HTML5 file, API will export three files, an **HTML** file, an Aspose3DWeb file(*.**a3dw**), and a rendered **JavaScript** file.
 In order to export a3dw file only, you can specify Aspose3DWeb as the export type, and reuse the JavaScript file within your own HTML page.
 The following code snippet shows how to save a 3D scene as HTML.